giladnavot/DEMO-pydantic/.swm/update-forward-references-in-pydantic.pkxlt2ja.sw.md

 # Collecting definitions

-The function `collect_definitions` is used to collect definitions in the schema.
+The function <SwmToken path="/pydantic/_internal/_generate_schema.py" pos="455:3:3" line-data="    def collect_definitions(self, schema: CoreSchema) -&gt; CoreSchema:">`collect_definitions`</SwmToken> is used to collect definitions in the schema.
 It checks if the schema has a reference and if so, it adds it to the definitions.

 ```python
     def collect_definitions(self, schema: CoreSchema) -> CoreSchema: